 We do not keep these two commandments to provide a selling point for Christianity.
 We keep them simply because that's the kind of radical lifestyle to which Christ calls us as we live for Him in a sin-infested, pleasure-bloated world that is on an ego trip.

-I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
+I wrote these devotional thoughts while Barbara and I served as missionaries in Italy.
 They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now called The Foundry.

 -- Howard Culbertson,